 Visit the multicultural Cowley Road and head off to the Mini Plant at Cowley.

 Summertown is a vibrant suburb to the north of Oxford with its own community feel and collection of shops and restaurants.
 It still retains the buzz of city life but without the glut of historic buildings.
 Alternatively, visit the multicultural Cowley Road and head off to the Mini Plant at Cowley where the bodywork of the Mini car is manufactured, a ‘sample’ decorating the factory roof as if perched ready for some kind of Italian Job stunt.
-You can take a tour of the Oxford plant by pre-booking.

 With views over the city from the hilltop, bracken-covered slopes sit side by side with ancient woods flowery meadows, marshes and ponds.

 To the east of the city is Shotover Country Park, where 289 acres of hillside can be explored.
 With views over the city from the hilltop, bracken-covered slopes sit side by side with ancient woods – it was once part of the royal forest of Shotover – flowery meadows, marshes and ponds.
 Celandines, bluebells and ox-eye daisies swathe slopes frequented by butterflies, song thrushes and muntjac deer.
 The three waymarked trails all begin from Mary Sadler’s Field, near the free car park at the hilltop entrance, plus an extensive network of other paths.

 A 20-station orienteering course is marked out around the park too – look out for the red and white marker posts.
 Shotover Wildlife provides details of all the entrances to the park and public transport from the city centre.
 The group offers numerous volunteer conservation days, courses and events throughout the year, led by leading ecologists.

 Matthew Arnold’s poem attracted many people who built houses there to take advantage of the view he described.